nextflow-io/nextflow/docs/awscloud.rst

 Once done that, create a new AMI by using the *Create Image* option in the EC2 Dashboard or the AWS command line tool.

-The new AMI ID should be specified when creating the Batch `Computing environment <http://docs.aws.amazon.com/batch/latest/userguide/compute_environments.html>`_.
+The new AMI ID needs to be specified when creating the Batch `Computing environment <http://docs.aws.amazon.com/batch/latest/userguide/compute_environments.html>`_.